Themefic-Team/tourfic/readme.txt

 Tourfic was built to help you with your tour booking needs.
 It comes with a lot of features that will help you manage your hotels and resorts easily.
 Here are the most important features of Tourfic:

+= Add Tour Plans/Hotels/Resorts =

-* **Add Tour Plans/Hotels/Resorts:** Tourfic is developed focusing to create a travel agency website easily.
+ Tourfic is developed focusing to create a travel agency website easily.
 So, you can add your own tour plan or hotel or resorts through this plugin and have your customer book it.
 You can add rooms, Gallery, Location, FAQs and Terms & Conditions.

-* **Unlimited Tours/Hotels:** You can create unlimited Tours/Hotels with Tourfic.
+= Autocomplete search & Auto Suggestions =

-* **Autocomplete search:** Whenever user types a destination on search, they will see autocomplete suggestions.
+Whenever user types a destination on search, they will see autocomplete suggestions.

+= Multiple layout =

-* **Multiple layout:** Search result page has two built-in Preview layouts.
+Search result page has two built-in Preview layouts.
 List View and Grid View.

+= WooCommerce Support =

-* **WooCommerce Support:** Tourfic is fully powered by WooCommerce.
+Tourfic is fully powered by WooCommerce.
 You can easily manage all your online Booking system along with order system and any payment of WooCommerce.
 Allow visitors to register account and booking online.

+= Option Panel =

-* **Option Panel:** Tourfic has built in easy-to-use option panel.
+Tourfic has built in easy-to-use option panel.
 You can add or remove any options from this panel.
 You can change post type slug, select search result page, add custom css through this panel.

-* **Image Lightbox:** Image Lightbox on Single Tour page.
+= Shortcode Support =

-* **Shortcode Support:** Tourfic comes up with built-in awesome shortcode.
+Tourfic comes up with built-in awesome shortcode.
 With these, you can easily add it's features anywhere on the website you want.
 Check the shortcode section to find out more.

+= Other Features: =

+* **Unlimited Tours/Hotels:** You can create unlimited Tours/Hotels with Tourfic.

+* **Image Lightbox:** Image Lightbox on Single Tour page.

 * **Widget Support:** Tourfic comes up with built-in awesome widgets.
 With these, you can easily add it's features anywhere on the website through widget.